wavemaker/docs/learn/app-development/widgets/datalive/form/dynamic-form.md

 ---
 ---

+A Form is a set of fields used to collect responses from users.
+These Forms are generally static where the input fields are fixed and are known to the Form developers during design time.
+Now, to render forms with varying fields, Dynamic Forms come into use.

-A Dynamic Form is a type of service Form that adapts its fields and layout based on metadata received from an API.
+Dynamic Form is a type of service Form that adapts its fields and layout based on metadata received from an API.
 The metadata contains information about the form fields, such as their field names, data types, validation rules, and more.

 In the case of Dynamic Forms, the specific fields and their arrangement are not predetermined or hard-coded.
 Instead, they are determined dynamically at runtime based on the metadata received from the API.
 This flexibility allows for the creation of customizable forms that can change frequently based on business requirements or user roles.